Treasury¶

 Bank import: upload a CSV file from your bank to bulk-import transactions.

-Bank sync: connect your bank via Ponto (Ibanity) or Revolut to automatically retrieve transactions.
+Bank sync: connect a bank account via Ponto (Ibanity) or Revolut to retrieve transactions automatically.
+Stripe, PayPal and Mollie sync the same way.

 Payment methods¶